 We can’t all own an original 1960 Citroen DS or a brand new Ferrari 488 GTB.
 But we can have cars we like, cars that pique our interest, capture it, and hold it.
 For now and for always.
 Each year, GoodCarBadCar chooses twelve vehicles capable of piquing, capturing, and holding your interest.
 This sounds like a recipe for happiness, but beware: GoodCarBadCar also chooses eight vehicles you must avoid, at any cost.
 Bring me the twelve on Christmas morning, don’t bring me the eight.

 There aren’t always easily explainable reasons.
 Sometimes emotion plays too large a role.
 Choices aren’t always logical.
-But your humble sales analyst’s decisions can be found in 2016's The Good 12.
-And The Bad 8 features the cars we simply couldn’t consider acquiring.
+But your humble sales analyst’s decisions can be found in 2017’s The Good 12.
+And The Bad 8 features the eight new vehicles we simply couldn’t consider acquiring.

 To land in The Good 12, vehicles are first expected to excite, to ignite some form of passion.
 Don’t be ugly; don’t be priced too far beyond key rivals; and don’t cause me to suffer boredom.
 Please consider performance, even if tiny levels of horsepower are a regulated necessity.
 Be unique and unanticipated.
 Turn tradition on its head.
 Show us things we’ve never seen before.
 Or go ahead and show us what we have seen before, but make it better, much better.
 Make appropriate use of history and cause us to feel nostalgic, but not nauseous.
 Reach beyond normal expectations.
 Look good in the process.